 Naturally effective at improving user engagement, videos are also great at increasing brand awareness and with YouTube boasting more than 1 billion users worldwide, we expect to see a continual increase of video marketing over the coming months.

 Reach a massive audience: YouTube is now the second largest search engine in the world and with more than 100 million Internet users viewing online videos each and every day, businesses are presented with an excellent opportunity to reach their target audience.

 Easily searchable: when looking for a product or service, most Internet users go to the hub that is Google (although YouTube comes in close second).
 When a website features a video, it is 50% more likely to feature higher in SERPs exposing the website to a wider audience.

 Videos can educate and encourage action: ahead of imagery, videos can educate users about a product or service.
-On average, 26% of Internet users will actively seek out additional information after viewing an online video whilst 74% will visit the company website direct.
+On average, videos increase people's understanding of a topic by around 74%.

 Video converts: video is better at encouraging action from a user and 80% of users are more likely to remember information from a video than from any other source.